-Image: 6 Legge Lane, Jewellery Quarter
+Image: 6 Legge Lane, Jewellery Quarter Credit: Matthew Bott / JQDT

-2. The micro scale: i.
+Designing in the Jewellery Quarter 2.
+The micro scale: i.
 Materials

 Famed for the processing of precious metals, there is a long-standing respect for quality materials within the Jewellery Quarter, which is reflected in its built environment.